arnarg/glats/README.md

 pub fn main() {
   use conn <- result.then(glats.connect("localhost", 4222, []))

-  // Publish a single message to "some.subject". assert Ok(Nil) = glats.publish(conn, "some.subject", "hello world!")
+  // Publish a single message to "some.topic". let assert Ok(Nil) = glats.publish(conn, "some.topic", "hello world!", [])

   Ok(Nil)
 }